 Keep in mind the weather.

-If it is rainy, it will be postponed.
+If it is rainy, the parade is traditionally postponed.
 How do I know this?
 Because the one year we made a point to get to Powderhorn Park for the festival, we were sorely disappointed that it was empty due to the rain and we were unable to make it the next week when they had rescheduled it.
-If the weather seems iffy, make sure you check in on their website.
-This year, the rain date is scheduled for Mother’s Day Weekend.
+If the weather seems iffy, probably the best place to check is the Facebook event page for the after-parade party.

 If you go, please leave your pictures and your thoughts on our Facebook page or share them here in the comments.
 It would be great to know what you thought – especially as the future of this event hangs in the balance.

 This article was originally written in 2014 but has been updated with 2023 information.
 We are adding updated information as it emerges.

 7 thoughts on “MayDay Parade & Celebration: The Annual Spring Greeting in Minneapolis”

 Please add: May 7th, 2:00pm, kids Mayday noise parade kicks off around the lake at Powderhorn park!

 Genevieve: I would be happy to add this.
 Can you give us more information and a website or Facebook page to link to for more information?

 Here’s a link to some info about the kid’s noise parade.
 Good excuse for people of all ages to make some noise and let out the inner child.